morganreyn/coding-challenages/README.md

 While doing coding challenges, I like to keep the solution and the original prompt so that I can refer back to them later.

 * https://codingbat.com/java

+## Interviewing / Coding Challenge Good Habits

+Be familiar with data structures and when best to use them including:
+* Hash Tables
+* Linked Lists
+* Stacks
+* Queues
+* Trees
+* Tries
+* Graphs
+* Vectors
+* Heaps

+Familiarize yourself with fundimental algorithms:
+* Breadth-first search
+* Depth-first search
+* Merge sort

+Ask questions about the problem even if it seems strait-forward.
+You want to make sure that what you are doing is the same as what the customer is expecting.
+Think about:
+* Input - Expected values, data types, structure, null values, bad data, etc.
+* Output - Expected values, data types, structure, object vs console

+Walk through the algorithm before starting coding.
+Use a white board/pseudocode/comments if you need to write down your thought process.
+Check your thought process with your interviewer.

+Talk about your assumptions in the problem.
+* Data structures needed to be implemented

+Make it clear what direction you are going to go.
+Talk about what steps you will do next so that the other person understands your direction.

+Run through a test case to ensure that it will do what you think it will.
+Once that is done, you might want to consider going through an unhappy path to ensure that edge cases are taken care of.

+Algorithms are better than others in different circumstances.
+Think about what differences there are in the algorithms and when to use them.
+Think about your solution and see if there is a better way (more efficient in time or space) to accomplish the same goal.
+* Big(O) notation